ArnoldX99/DIP-processing-by-Python/README.md

 We can see the result: what a cool girl!
 I wish that could rise your interest in DIP and go furhter for learning it well.

+### Transfer picture into Grayscale and Bluescale
+A grayscale image is an image in which each pixel is represented by a single value that corresponds to its brightness or intensity level.
+In other words, a grayscale image contains no color information, and the only variation in the image is the difference in brightness or darkness of each pixel.

+Be different from RGB image which constructed by 3 channels, Grayscale images are typically represented using a single channel, where each pixel is represented by a single 8-bit value ranging from 0 to 255.
+A value of 0 represents black, while a value of 255 represents white.
+Values in between represent varying shades of gray.